halecatherine/halecatherine.github.io/papers.md

 **First Author**

-Hale et al., Accepted to A&A _LOFAR Observations of the XMM-LSS field_
+Hale et al., Submitted to MNRAS _Radio Source Extraction with ProFound_

 Hale et al., Accepted to A&A _LOFAR Observations of the XMM-LSS field_